 Remember the Review Criteria

 Remember the review criteria when writing an application.
-Take special note of any opportunity-specific criteria or statements in Section V of the chosen funding opportunity announcement.
+Take special note of any opportunity-specific criteria or statements in Section V of the chosen notice of funding opportunity.

 As you write your application, think of it as an integrated whole.
 Reviewers mostly focus on the Research Strategy, but other sections count too.

 Your overall impact score will reflect reviewers' judgment of two broad concepts: importance and likelihood.

 - Importance—the significance and innovation of the research problem—whether the scientific question is justified and able to move the frontier of knowledge forward.

 - Likelihood—the ability that the Principal Investigator(s), can achieve the ends, as judged by the experimental design, the rigor of that design, the expertise of the team, and the resources available.